 Demi Lovato and Why We Can’t Forget Our Own Bipolar Disorder Battles

-Demi Lovato’s overdose this past summer can demonstrate that we can’t neglect to take care of ourselves while working to combat stigma.
+Demi Lovato’s overdose, and her openness about her journey towards sobriety, demonstrates that we can’t neglect to take care of ourselves while working to combat bipolar disorder stigma.

 *Update: On Friday, Oct.
 26th, Demi Lovato’s mother Dianna De La Garza said on the podcast “Conversations with Maria Menounos” her daughter marked 90 days sober